 If you download an image from the web and include it in a poster without checking its resolution first, there's a good chance the image will be too small and need to be enlarged to be properly seen on a poster.
 Let's take a look at an example of a typical image we might find somewhere on the web, a medium-sized photo of a cat.

-Ensuring your pictures look their best
+Ensuring your images look their best

 Finding appropriately-sized images on Google Image Search